Data and Analytics

 Data science-driven report rationalization is platform agnostic and is beneficial to organizations across industries.
 The key benefits of this solution are:

 Cost reduction of 25-40%: Report rationalization driven by data science has consistently delivered more than a 30% reduction in the total volume of reports.
-In our experience, reports have been reduced by over 70% and costs by up to 40% in some cases.
+In our experience, the volume of reports has been reduced by over 70% and costs by up to 40% in some cases.
 Industry estimates indicate that the savings from even a 10% reduction of reports will pay for the cost of the rationalization effort itself.

 More insights from fewer reports: BI consolidation can provide better insights from a smaller, more efficient report set.
 This makes it easier to identify duplicates, and identify any redundancies — as well as significantly reduce maintenance costs.